shadowygaming/JavaGameEngine/README.md

 ## TODO
 - [ ] Remove as many instances of "while(true)" as I can
 - [X] Add items
-- [ ] Add player inventory system which holds items
+- [X] Add player inventory system which holds items
-- [X] refactor stats to be a hashmap stored in player
+- [X] Refactor stats to be a hashmap stored in player
+- [ ]

 ## Creating a project